 Customs and Brexit: consequences and costs

-The following applies to commercial trade from all countries other than the UK:
+The following applies to commercial trade to/from all countries other than the UK:

-- to ensure prompt delivery of goods, importers will need to submit pre-arrival declarations on-line
+- to ensure prompt delivery of goods, approved traders will need to submit pre-arrival declarations on-line

-- there will be a significant increase in the number of declarations required as previously they were not needed for good originating in the EU
+- there will be a significant increase in the number of declarations required as previously they were not needed for goods originating in the EU

-- it is the responsibility of the importer to classify their goods using the UK Trade Tariff and to include the appropriate commodity code on the declaration
+- it is the responsibility of the approved trader to classify their goods using the UK Trade Tariff and to include the appropriate commodity code on the declaration

-- goods that have previously been free of customs duty may attract a tariff rate in future (this is in addition to any local duty and taxes)
+- goods that have previously been free of customs duty may attract a tariff rate (this is in addition to our domestic GST and excise duties)